discordjs/guide/guide/interactions/buttons.md

 ### Deferring and updating the button message

-Additionally to deferring the response of the interaction, you can defer the button, which will trigger a loading state:
+Additionally to deferring the response of the interaction, you can defer the button, which will trigger a loading state and then revert back to its original state:

 ```js {9,11-17}
 client.on('interaction', async interaction => {